pumbaasdad/system-restore/roles/docker/README.md

 This directory stores files cached by the `bind9` DNS server.

-## Containers

-The docker containers created by this role are documented in their own roles.
-All containers will restart unless explicitly stopped.
-The following containers have interesting docker configuration that is worth noting:

-### letsencrypt

-This container is given the `NET_ADMIN` capacity to allow `fail2ban` to add `iptable` rules when it identifies malicious IP addresses.

-### public-nginx

-This container is assigned a specific IPv4 address as home assistant needs to know this address when it is behind a reverse proxy.

-### dhcp

-This container is given an explicit IP address because the DHCP server and the relay both need to know this IP address.

-### dhcp-relay

-This container is given the `NET_ADMIN` capacity to allow it to listen to multicast traffic.

 # Initial Setup

 You must configure a port on your router that will forward traffic to the server being configured.
 The port that